 Thanks for reading Scoring Notes!

 We love music notation software and related products and technology, so that’s what we cover here.
-You’ll find timely news, in-depth coverage about the field, and honest reviews about products you use every day.
+You’ll find timely news, engaging podcasts, in-depth coverage about the field, and honest reviews about products you use every day.
 Our advice, ranging from quick tips to heady tutorials, will give you a leg up in your important work.
 You’ll learn about the interesting people in our field and find out our opinions on ever-changing developments in the industry.

 Our contributors are experts in the field and knowledgeable about a broad range of topics — and so are our readers.
 Sometimes you can learn as much on our blog by reading the comments as you can by reading our articles!

 Philip Rothman is the editor and principal contributor to Scoring Notes.
 Philip’s a Juilliard-trained composer and orchestrator with two decades of experience preparing quality materials for professional clients in the music industry.
 Philip’s music preparation firm, NYC Music Services, provides music services to professional clients and has worked on thousands of projects ranging from simple transpositions to large opera productions.

 David MacDonald, senior contributor and podcast co-host

 David MacDonald currently teaches music composition, theory, and technology at Wichita State University.
 He has previously taught at University of Central Florida, Full Sail University, Grand Valley State University, and Michigan State University.
 He has been commissioned by Hastings College Symphonic Band, H2 Quartet, and others. davidmacdonaldmusic.com

 Bob Zawalich is a composer, guitarist, and software designer who lives near Seattle, Washington.
 He wrote software professionally for over 20 years.
 After getting a degree in music composition, he got into notation software.
 He has written more than 400 plug-ins for Sibelius, and has written a number of music notation blog posts.
 He has a website at bobzawalich.com.